 into the height of the tree and think:

-here you played—but played what?
+here you played—you played

-carved within me.
+deep within me.